ozkite/momentum-app/README.md

 2. **The Stake**: Bet $1+ weekly on yourself (higher stakes = more raffle tickets)
 3. **The Raffle**: Complete goals → enter weekly raffles (coffee credits, cash prizes)
 4. **The Loop**: Avoid bad habits (doom scrolling) by filling void with 20+ micro-achievements

+   🚀 How It Works

+    Identify Your Challenge: Tell the app what you're avoiding right now Break It Down: Get 5 micro-steps to start immediately Select Habits: Choose positive habits to build and negative ones to avoid Stake Your Commitment: Lock in a weekly amount (starting at $1) Track Progress: Check off completed habits throughout the day Earn Rewards: Complete goals to increase your chances in weekly raffles

 ## 🚀 The Core Loop
 1. **The Mirror:** Tell the AI what you are avoiding.
 It gives you 5 micro-steps.